What type of drug is Imfinzi?

 - Non-Small Cell Lung Cancer (NSCLC)

-Imfinzi may be used when your NSCLC has not spread outside your chest, cannot be removed by surgery, and has responded or stabilized with initial treatment with chemotherapy that contains platinum, given at the same time as radiation therapy.
+Imfinzi may be used as a single agent when your NSCLC has not spread outside your chest, cannot be removed by surgery, and has responded or stabilized with initial treatment with chemotherapy that contains platinum, given at the same time as radiation therapy.

 - Small Cell Lung Cancer (SCLC)

-Imfinzi may be used with the chemotherapy medicines etoposide and carboplatin or cisplatin as your first treatment when your SCLC has spread within your lungs or to other parts of the body, (extensive-stage small cell lung cancer, or ES-SCLC).
+Imfinzi may be used with etoposide and carboplatin or cisplatin as your first treatment when your SCLC has spread within your lungs or to other parts of the body, (extensive-stage small cell lung cancer, or ES-SCLC).